WeblateOrg/weblate/docs/usage.rst

 Ellipsis
 +++++++

-The string uses three commans (...) instead of ellipsis character (…).
+The string uses three commas (...) instead of ellipsis character (…).
 Using unicode character is in most cases better approach and looks better.